Education in Sweden: Subjects

-In the Swedish compulsory school each student takes 16 compulsory subjects which are, sorted by time allocated: Swedish, mathematics, physical education, English, handicrafts, music, visual arts, technology, physics, chemistry, biology, history, social studies, religion, geography and home economics.
-All of these subjects are taken in all three school stages, lower stage (grades 1–3), middle stage (grade 4–6), and upper stage (grades 7–9).
+In the Swedish compulsory school each student takes 17 compulsory subjects which are, sorted by time allocated: Swedish, mathematics, physical education, English, handicrafts, music, visual arts, technology, physics, chemistry, biology, history, social studies, religion, geography and home economics.
+All of these subjects are taken in all three school stages, lower stage (years 1–3), middle stage (years 4–6), and upper stage (years 7–9).

-In sixth grade students can also choose a non-compulsory foreign language course.
-Over 85% of grade 9 students studied a third language in 2017.
+In the sixth year students can also choose a non-compulsory foreign language course.
+Over 85% of year 9 students studied a third language in 2017.
 All schools have to offer the three languages Spanish, French, and German.
 Many schools also offer additional help in the core subjects English and Swedish instead of the language course.
 Taking the language course can improve the students' final grade significantly and can be required for some more competitive upper secondary schools.

 There is also a compulsory, non-graded student's choice subject (elevens val) where the student can choose from various activities facilitated by the school.
 Students' choice has been criticized for potentially being a bad use of the students' and teachers' time.